 - Use a hand or standing mixer and beat the egg whites and salt until soft peaks form.
 Add the rest of the sugar and continue beating until stiff but not dry.
 This step will allow the batter to rise during baking as we incorporate air into the egg whites.

-Transfer batter to prepared pan and spread gently to an even thickness.
-Bake cake for about 18 minutes until it puffs up and a toothpick inserted into the center comes out clean.
+Transfer the batter to the prepared pan and spread gently to an even thickness.
+Bake the cake for about 18 minutes until it puffs up, and a toothpick inserted into the center comes out clean.
 Cool in pan on rack.
 It might shrink a little bit.

 Step 4.
 Assemble the cake: